ElifSeven/FlareOil-Smoke-Detection-SingleShotDetector/README.md

 # SSD-final

 #### The repository provides all the files needed to train a "flare oil & smoke" detector that can accurately detect flare oil and smoke.
 This readme file describes how to replace these files with your own files to train a detection classifier.
-It also has Python scripts to test your classifier out on an image or video.
+It also has Python scripts to test your classifier our on an image or video.

 ## Index of this Repository
 - [SingleShotDetector_final : ](https://github.com/ElifSeven/SSD-final/blob/main/SingleShotDetector_final.ipynb) Is the code to train and test tensorflow object detection using a pre-trained SSD MobileNet V2 model.